autumnchris/calculator-vanilla-js/README.md

 # Calculator (vanilla JS)

-My project for the [Build a JavaScript Calculator challenge](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator) as part of the curriculum for the Front End Libraries Certification on [freeCodeCamp](https://www.freecodecamp.org).
+A front-end web app that does arithmetic operations equivalent to a simple calculator.
+Includes keyboard functionality.
 Built with vanilla JS.

-Project also meets the requirements for the [Calculator assignment](https://www.theodinproject.com/courses/web-development-101/lessons/calculator) as part of the curriculum for the [Web Development 101 course](https://www.theodinproject.com/courses/web-development-101) on [The Odin Project](https://www.theodinproject.com).
+Inspired by both the [Build a JavaScript Calculator challenge](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator) as part of the curriculum for the [Front End Development Libraries Certification](https://www.freecodecamp.org/learn/front-end-libraries) on [freeCodeCamp](https://www.freecodecamp.org) as well as the [Calculator assignment](https://www.theodinproject.com/courses/web-development-101/lessons/calculator) as part of the curriculum for the [Foundations course](https://www.theodinproject.com/paths/foundations/courses/foundations) on the [The Odin Project](https://www.theodinproject.com).

 ---